 - Completed Zoni Student Application

 - Interview with our Designated School Official (DSO)

 - Passport (copy)

 - I-94 (original)

 - F-1 visa (copy)

 - I-20 form (from all previous institutions)

 - Student's letter to DHS explaining in detail why s/he couldn't attend classes along with all supporting evidence.

 - Personal bank statement

 - If the student has a sponsor, s/he needs to provide the following:

-- Bank statement
+- Bank statement and/or bank letter

 - Sponsor's personal letter or statement of ensuring financial support to student (the Sponsor's Personal Affirmation of Financial Responsibility)

+- Sponsor's proof of income (e.g. pay stubs, employment confirmation letter, previous year income tax return)

+- If the sponsor is self-employed, s/ he must provide a letter on his/her own company on letterhead.

 - Money order payable to the Department of Homeland Security (DHS)

 - Completed I-539 form

+- Placement test

-- Registration fee Placement test
+- Registration fee

 - Tuition payment